opensas/playapp-openshift-quickstart/README.md

 Play! is a Java Web framework for web developers made by Web developers.
 It's a clean alternative to bloated enterprise Java stacks that focuses on developer productivity and targets RESTful architectures.

-More information can be found on the official Piwik website at http://www.playframework.org/
+More information can be found on the official Play framework website at http://www.playframework.org/

 This git repository helps you get up and running quickly with a Play! framework installation on OpenShift Express.